twinssbc/Ionic2-Calendar/README.md

 Default value: 0
 * allDayLabel
 The text displayed in the allDay column header.
-Default value: ‘all day’
+Default value: 'all day'
 * noEventsLabel
 The text displayed when there’s no event on the selected date in month view.
-Default value: ‘No Events’
+Default value: 'No Events'
 * eventSource
 The data source of the calendar, when the eventSource is set, the view will be updated accordingly.
 Default value: null